yegor256/blog/_drafts/_bigotry.md

 I never asked, but I bet they referred to
-[this blog post]({% pst 2017/jul/2017-07-04-sexism %}) and [this recent tweet](https://twitter.com/yegor256/status/1056447293535281154) published one day before the cancelation email.
+[this blog post]({% pst 2017/jul/2017-07-04-sexism %}) and [this recent tweet](https://twitter.com/yegor256/status/1056447293535281154) published one day before the cancellation email.

 My social views conflict with their aims and that's why they decided to not let me speak about DevOps!

-I wonder, what would they have done if they had found out that I was, for example, a muslim and believed [that](https://en.wikipedia.org/wiki/Women_in_Islam) "a woman's sphere of operation is the home, and a man's corresponding sphere is the outside world."
+I wonder, what would they have done if they had found out that I was, for example, a Muslim and believed [that](https://en.wikipedia.org/wiki/Women_in_Islam) "a woman's sphere of operation is the home, and a man's corresponding sphere is the outside world."
-What if they had find out that I was a [mormon](https://en.wikipedia.org/wiki/Mormonism_and_women) and believed that "women have qualities of faithfulness, benevolence, and charity that balance the more aggressive and competitive nature of man"?
+What if they had find out that I was a [Mormon](https://en.wikipedia.org/wiki/Mormonism_and_women) and believed that "women have qualities of faithfulness, benevolence, and charity that balance the more aggressive and competitive nature of man"?
 What if they had found out that I was a member of the KKK, or a communist,